Daniel97er/cs50x-final-project/README.md

 and CSS.
 Thanks to pixabay.com for the nice pictures.

+## How to use?
+1. Open the Code with Github Codespace or other development environment
+2. Install Python if not already installed
+3. Install Python Flask Framework with the command: pip3 install flask
+4. Install flask_session with the command: pip3 install flask_session

 ### app.py

 This is the main program where flask starts and runs.